lexogrine/hud-manager/README.md

 For looking up the Steam's and CS:GO's directory the `steam-game-path` package is used.

-Lexogrine HUD Manager was written with Windows & Linux environment in mind.
-It probably works on Mac after compilation, however this isn't supported at the moment.
+Lexogrine HUD Manager was written for Windows.

 ## REST API